 People in Bellevue primarily live in small (one, two or no bedroom) single-family detached homes.
 Bellevue has a mixture of owner-occupied and renter-occupied housing.

-Relative to Washington, our data show that Bellevue's latest annual appreciation rate is higher than 80% of the other cities and towns in Washington.
+Relative to Washington, our data show that Bellevue's latest annual appreciation rate is lower than 80% of the other cities and towns in Washington.